-Rocky Mountain Development Council, Inc., strives to improve quality of life and promotes self-sufficiency for individuals and families.
+Rocky Mountain Development Council, Inc. strives to improve quality of life and promote self-sufficiency for individuals and families.

 Unique Characteristics of CAP Agencies

 1. Board Structure: a required tripartite board consisting of equal parts local private sector, public sector, and low-income community representatives and leaders.

 2. Volunteer Support: CAA agencies attract and enjoy assistance from many different volunteers.

 3. Leverage for Other Resources: Every CSBG dollar spent leverages nearly four dollars of state, local, and private contributions.

 4. Innovative Solutions: CSBG funds give CAA agencies the flexibility to design programs that address specific community needs.